-Since the Magna Carta was signed first and the British operated one of the largest empires in modern history, it stands to reason that many countries across the globe would adopt the British methods of applying taxes on their subjects.
+Since the inception of the Magna Carta and the era when the British Empire held sway as one of the largest empires in modern history, it is unsurprising that many nations worldwide have adopted the British methodology of imposing taxes on their citizens.

-The nations forming this rule were, by and large, wealthy European countries whose nationals were engaged in investment abroad but faced relatively little inward foreign direct investment.
-Nevertheless, customary international law does not consider the intentions behind countries’ behaviour, merely the practice and sense of legal obligation.
-Regardless of these countries’ motivations, it is fair to say that the prompt and adequate standard was customary international law at the time.
+The nations responsible for formulating this rule were predominantly affluent European countries whose citizens engaged in foreign investments while facing relatively limited inward foreign direct investment.
+Nevertheless, customary international law does not scrutinize the motivations behind a country’s actions but focuses on practices and a sense of legal obligation.
+Irrespective of the intentions of these nations, it is reasonable to assert that, at that time, the prompt and adequate standard had become customary international law.

-Today, the Hull formula protects investors and governments where investors emigrate by ensuring all assets can be transferred from a previous jurisdiction to the new tax residence if appropriate to the investor.
+Today, the Hull formula serves to protect both investors and governments when investors opt for emigration.
+It ensures the seamless transfer of all assets from a prior jurisdiction to the new tax residence whenever such a move is deemed advantageous for the investor.

 Our team aims to answer all questions with accurate, up-to-date information.
 While every case is unique we can answer some of the questions on Financial Emigration here: